Astrophotography Without Tracking – Easy

 Posted by

 There are times when you might want to consider doing astrophotography without tracking.
-These are for a beginner when you don’t have the equipment and are wondering how to get started or if you are travelling somewhere without all your equipment.
+This is something you may have asked yourself If you are a beginner, you don’t have the equipment and are wondering how to get started, or if you are travelling somewhere without all your equipment.
 Is it possible to do astrophotography with a camera, tripod, and no tracker?

 We do need to look into this question much deeper because there are many variables that can make astrophotography harder without a star tracker mount.
 There is a lot more to answering this entirely, so stick with me.
 This page is filled not only with what you need to know but also with what I have learned through my own experience and research into this question of tracking.